on this page

 - Rollover: Vehicle tips over due to sharp turns or high speeds.

+What are the different severity levels of car accidents?
 Car accidents in Nevada are classified by severity to guide safety measures.
+These levels of severity include:

 - Minor: Little to no injury and minor property damage.